Chinese Lion’s Head Meatballs

 4. Fry the meatballs:

-- Fry meatballs in batches for about 3 minutes, until golden and half-cooked.
+• Carefully lower the meatballs into the hot oil and fry in batches for about 3 minutes, until golden and lightly crisp on the outside.

 5. Start the red braising:

-- In a large clay pot over medium heat, add canola oil, ginger, scallions, cinnamon stick, and star anise.
-Stir-fry for 20 seconds until aromatic.
+• Add ginger, scallions, cinnamon stick, and star anise.
+Stir-fry for 20 seconds until fragrant.

-- Add sugar and cook until melted and caramelized (about 3 minutes).
+• Add sugar and cook until caramelized and golden, about 3 minutes.

-- Pour in water, soy sauce, oyster sauce, and Shaoxing wine.
+• Pour in water, soy sauce, dark soy sauce, oyster sauce, and Shaoxing wine.
 Bring to a simmer.

 6. Braise the meatballs:

-- Layer the white stalks of Napa cabbage in the pot.
+• Layer the white stalks of Napa cabbage in the base of the pot.

-- Place meatballs on top, then cover them with the green leaves.
+• Place the meatballs gently on top, then cover with the green cabbage leaves.

-- Cover with a lid and simmer on low heat for 40 minutes.
+• Cover with a lid and simmer on low heat for 40 minutes until tender and infused with flavor.

 Tips & notes

-- Use firm tofu to help bind the meatball mixture while keeping the texture tender and juicy.
+• Use firm tofu: It helps bind the mixture while keeping the meatballs soft and light.

-- The flour coating before frying helps seal in moisture and keeps the meatballs tender.
+• Flour seals moisture: A light flour coating before frying helps the meatballs stay moist and tender.